Arushi-Dudeja/Arushi-Dudeja/README.md

 ### Hi there 👋
-I'm a Technology Consultant trying to transition into Data Science
+I'm a Data Analytics Senior Consultant passionate about Data Science & Machine Learning

 🌱 I’m currently learning to use Git, Kaggle, and Python language